Employment Relation Defined

 Employment Relation Ends

 An employment relation ends when an employee:

 - relinquishes employment rights.

-Employers commonly report service months in error after an employment relation has ended if the employer is making a payment.
+It is a common employer error to report service months after the employment relation has ended when a payment is made in a later month for earnings due.
 Payments earned in a prior period may be credited when paid, but service months are always credited when the service was performed.
+Service months can only be credited for months in which an employment relationship exists.
 An employment relation is an essential factor in crediting service months but is not a requirement in crediting compensation.

 An employee retires in November.
 Earnings payments due are made in December and again in the following February.
-The payments made after November may be credited as compensation to November (or earlier months, if earned in earlier months) or to the months paid, but no service months are creditable after November.
+The payments made after November may be credited as compensation to November (or earlier months, if earned in earlier months) or to the months payments were actually made, but no service months are creditable after November.
 The employee is not entitled to service credit for December or February because the employment relation ended in November.